 How RTLS solutions help companies during Covid-19

-If necessary, employees are given e’tags that can be worn on a badge, in a pocket or on a rope.
-They control distance and automatically inform employees when they have to keep the distance or approach a place with many people.
+If necessary, employees are given tags that can be worn on a badge, in a pocket, or on a rope.
+They control the distance and automatically inform employees when they have to keep the distance or approach a place with many people.
 The notification is given in the form of vibration that can amplify with increasing the time of interaction.

 Social distance monitoring

-One of the main functions of real time location systems is informing on approaching a large number of people or a person.
+One of the main functions of real-time location systems is informing on approaching a large number of people or a person.
 Protecting the staff against the risks of infection is performed by geographical zoning.
-Each time when an employee enters a dangerous zone or when working space is shared by too many people, the system makes a warning that allows timely reaction to the situation.
+Each time when an employee enters a dangerous zone or when working space is shared by too many people, the system makes a warning that allows a timely reaction to the situation.

 While implementing RTLS tracking technology, the management can set any parameters, such as: